Cults, Heresies, and Heterodoxies

 • God, the Holy Spirit, is also true God and is to be worshipped and glorified as such.
 The Holy Spirit invites each person to partake of Christ’s blessings which are offered to us, and to experience a personal relationship with Christ.
 The Holy Spirit gives us the saving knowledge of Jesus, our Savior, so that we can trust and believe and rejoice in Him.
 The Holy Spirit also comforts, guides, and sustains us in the faith.

 • God is perfectly holy and perfectly just.
 Mankind, from Adam on, has separated himself from God by sin and thus deserves death and eternity in hell.
+(Note: Some Christians define hell as eternal conscious punishment, other define it as annihilation.)
 Nobody is good enough to meet God's standard of holiness.

 • Salvation is the condition of being saved from sin, death, and God's wrath.
-Because Jesus overcame death by living a perfect life in our stead, and by his bodily resurrection to take the punishment for our sins, believers can confidently look forward to eternal life in heaven.
-Salvation is given by grace; that is, it is a free gift from God to all who repent and trust in Christ as Lord and Savior.
+Because Jesus lived a perfect life in our stead, by his crucifixion to take the punishment for our sins, and by overcoming death in his bodily resurrection—believers can confidently look forward to eternal life in heaven.
+Salvation is given by grace through a living faith in Christ; that is, it is a gift from God to all who repent and trust in Christ as Savior and Master.

-• Baptism is a means, an instrument, or a sign of acceptance of his God's grace.
+• Baptism is a means, an instrument of, or a sign of acceptance of God's grace.

 • All believers in Christ are members of one spiritual body, the Church.